-A new study produced by the Institute of Leadership and Management (ILM) and Business in the Community (BITC) has asked business leaders and managers about their own values, the values of the organisations they work for, and any ethical dilemmas they have faced in the workplace.
+A new study produced by the Institute of Leadership and Management (ILM) and Business in the Community (BITC) has asked business leaders and managers about their own values, the values of the organizations they work for, and any ethical dilemmas they have faced in the workplace.

-63% of the managers surveyed say that they have been asked to do something contrary to their own ethical code at some point in their career, while 43% of managers have been told to behave in direct violation of their organisation's own values statements, and 9% had been asked to break the law.
+63% of the managers surveyed say that they have been asked to do something contrary to their own ethical code at some point in their career, while 43% of managers have been told to behave in direct violation of their organization's own values statements, and 9% had been asked to break the law.

 Amongst the survey's other key finds were: